common-workflow-language/cwltool/README.rst

   pip install cwltool

-2. To install from source
+Or you can install from source:

 .. code:: bash